Win11Strove/babylon-chain/x/finality/README.md

-Babylon has implemented a [BTC staking tracker](https://github.com/babylonchain/vigilante) daemon program that subscribes to equivocation evidences in the Finality module, and slashes BTC delegations under equivocating finality providers by sending their slashing transactions to the Bitcoin network.
+Babylon has implemented a [BTC staking tracker](https://github.com/babylonchain/vigilante) daemon program that subscribes to equivocation evidence in the Finality module, and slashes BTC delegations under equivocating finality providers by sending their slashing transactions to the Bitcoin network.